Lowel GL-1 Official Review – Rapid Gear Review Season 1 Ep 1

 Lastly, the Lowel GL-1 comes with a powerful battery that lasts around one hour on a full charge and a solid overall build quality.

-Cons of the Lowel GL-1
+Overview of the Cons of the Lowel GL-1

 We found that after using this for a good period of time that there was really nothing to criticize about the light itself.
 One thing worth mentioning, however, is that if you are using the light for video the light has an internal fan.
 It measures at around 5 decibels when tested from a 1-foot distance, so the fan is definitely quiet enough for most video uses, but if you need pure silence on set, then you may want to test out the light before purchasing it.